stormpath/stormpath.github.io/source/guides/ad-ldap/index.markdown

 Once the creation wizard is completed, you can download the `Agent` to deploy on the same network as the AD / LDAP server.`Agent` installation instructions are provided in the console as the last step of the wizard.

 {% docs note %}
-The Stormpath `Agent` requires Java 1.7 or Java 1.8.
+The Stormpath `Agent` requires Java 1.8.
 {% enddocs %}

 After the agent is deployed and started, the agent will reports its status, pull down its configuration data, and then begin synchronization.
-The agent can be monitored directly from the Stormpath Administrator Console in the Agents tab _(visible for Premium subscribers and above)_.
+The agent can be monitored directly from the Stormpath Administrator Console in the Agents tab _(visible for Lite subscribers and above)_.

 ##Authentication Considerations for Multiple Directories